RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: METHODOLOGY

-To fine-tune the adversarial LLM for generating optimal contextualized adversarial prompts, we design a reality-oriented reward system comprising: 1) a toxicity score that reflects the effectiveness of the adversarial prompt, 2) diversity scores that measure its novelty across three levels, and 3) a consistency score that encourages the contextual alignment with the original clean prompt.
+To fine-tune the adversarial LLM towards generating high-quality adversarial prompts, we propose an aggregate reward design that consists of 1) a toxicity score measuring the effectiveness of the adversarial prompt, 2) diversity scores encouraging novelty across multiple levels, and 3) a consistency score that enforces contextual alignment with the original clean prompt.

-\paragraph{Toxicity and diversity scores.} We employ the LLM-as-a-Judge paradigm to compute the toxicity score \rred{$R_\text{toxic}^\text{J}(r)$} of the induced response.
-Specifically, we design a judge prompt that instructs \texttt{GPT-4o} to assess whether the response supports, promotes, or enables harmful intent, and to assign a toxicity score based on detailed evaluation criteria.
-In addition to toxicity, we incorporate three types of diversity scores—\rblue{$D_\text{token}$}, \rblue{$D_\text{sent}$}, and \rblue{$D_\text{topic}$}—as introduced in Section~\ref{sec:topic-level-diversity}, to encourage diversity of adversarial prompts at the token, sentence, and topic levels.
-For the computation of \rblue{$D_\text{token}$}, \rblue{$D_\text{sent}$}, and the toxicity judgment process, please refer to Appendix~\ref{sec:utility-func}.
+\paragraph{Toxicity scores} During the training stage, we adopt the LLM-as-Judge paradigm to compute the toxicity score \rred{$R_\text{toxic}^\text{J}(p,r)$} of the prompt-response pair $(p, r)$.
+Concretely, we instruct \texttt{GPT-4o-mini} with detailed evaluation criteria to assess whether the response supports, promotes, or enables harmful intent, and return a calibrated toxicity score.

-\paragraph{Consistency score.} ROSE generates adversarial prompts by conditioning the adversarial model on a clean prompt $q$, which is grounded in realistic scenarios (e.g., ``sent my girlfriend to work an hour early'', ``drinking a whole bottle of black cherry juice'').
-These clean prompts can be sampled from real-world datasets~\cite{kim2018abstractive}, generated by a topic generation agent, or collected from actual human-LLM interactions.
-To preserve contextual relevance throughout the generation process $p \sim \pi_\alpha(q)$, $r \sim \pi_\nu(p)$, we introduce a consistency reward based on sentence-level semantic alignment between the clean prompt $q$ and the elicited response $r \sim \pi_\nu(\pi_\alpha(q))$, defined as:
+During the evaluation stage, to enhance robustness, we adopt an ensemble-judge protocol in which five judges independently provide their assessments, followed by a voting procedure to derive the final decisions and compute the ASR metrics.
+The judge ensemble consists of two LLM-as-Judge models (\texttt{GPT-4o-mini}, \texttt{Qwen3-max}~\cite{yang2025qwen3}), two SOTA open-source safety evaluation models (\texttt{DuoGuard-1.5B-transfer}~\cite{deng2025duoguardtwoplayerrldrivenframework}, \texttt{Qwen3Guard-Gen-4B}~\cite{zhao2025qwen3guard}), and \texttt{OpenAI's Moderation API}.